firdaus-aibm/filament-pdf-sanitizer/README.md

 If uploads are still being blocked:

 1. ✅ Check that the plugin is registered in your panel provider
+2. ✅ Verify you've called `->sanitize()` on the FileUpload component
+3. ✅ Check that the FileUpload has `data-pdf-sanitize="true"` attribute in the HTML (inspect element)
-2. ✅ Verify the PDF worker file is accessible at the configured path
+4. ✅ Verify the PDF worker file is accessible at the configured path
-3. ✅ Check browser console for JavaScript errors
+5. ✅ Check browser console for JavaScript errors (enable logging with `->logErrors(true)`)
-4. ✅ Ensure npm dependencies are installed: `npm install jspdf pdfjs-dist`
+6. ✅ Ensure npm dependencies are installed: `npm install jspdf pdfjs-dist`
-5. ✅ Rebuild assets: `npm run build`
+7. ✅ Rebuild assets: `npm run build`

 ### Build Errors